 A ghost producer is someone who anonymously composes music on requests or sells already-made tracks to other people.
 Upon agreement, the ghost composer is paid a fee, and the artist receives a musical piece that can legally present as their own from that moment on.

-The ghost producer creates a track, an EP, or LP for another artist to release under his/her moniker.
+The ghost producer creates a track, an EP, or LP for another artist to release under their moniker.
 A transaction occurs, and then certain exchanges and legal obligations are established.
 Both sides follow a pair of simple rules under the agreement they sign:

 The workflow, however, has additional advancements and complexities that vary depending on how the process unfolds.
 There is no “one-size-fits-all” solution.
 Hence we’ve listed the four most popular types of ghost production you can find and purchase on the commercial market.

-Undoubtedly, the fastest and easiest choice from those at hand for the artist is to purchase a song directly from a bank of ready-made ghost produced tracks .
+Undoubtedly, the fastest and easiest choice from those at hand is for the artist to purchase a song directly from a bank of ready-made ghost produced tracks .
 There are thousands of finished, ready-to-be-released records classified across genre-based libraries at specially designed ghost production marketplaces.
 This gives every DJ a significant advantage — instantly owning a song and all its additional files, including the project file of the produced track, just with a click of the mouse.

 Quite often, the artist will contact a ghost producer when they are halfway through the project but cannot continue for various reasons.
 The co-creation process usually starts when the DJ shares his work up to this point with the chosen producer via stems, MIDI files, or the project file — if both work on the same DAW — then sets a roadmap to the final version of the track he has in mind.
 Afterwards, the ghost producer comes to the rescue.
 A good ghost producer would complete the track by incorporating a pro touch while sticking to the artist’s instructions.
 Best case scenario: the ghost producer has extra knowledge about sound design and applies it — that would be the best benefit and the feature that would make a significant, noteworthy and recognisable difference in the final product.
 As a result, the artist would receive a finished version of his started project, with industry-standard sound and quality.

 This co-production approach might at first sound similar to the one we’ve discussed above, but in reality, it’s pretty different and somewhat sketchy.
 In this case, the hired “co-producer” also gets listed in the credits, but not as a track originator alongside “the main” artist, and not as nearly important, instead as some random contributor.
-Usually, the hard-working and creative producer/s (they often are 3+ in a mainstream collab), who perhaps is also the one that’s done most for the track, is trapped in the shadows of the songwriting’s credits and falls into oblivion.
+Usually, the hard-working and creative producer/s (they often are 3+ in a mainstream collab), who perhaps is also the one that’s done most for the track, is trapped in the shadows of the songwriting’s credits and falls into obscurity.
 This method is a shady ghost production in disguise, most commonly used by big names in the industry.

 Always double-check the files you expect to acquire before you finalise the purchase.
 You should receive a unique, original and fully mastered track in .wav format — and a mixdown version of it, all stems files and the project file.